Carokyp/Doux-Matin/README.md

 ## User Experience (UX)

 ### User stories
-* As a First-Time Visitor, I want easy navigation and a user-friendly design, including a responsive layout for my device, so I can find information quickly and efficiently without frustration.
+* As a First-time visitor, I want easy navigation and a user-friendly design, including a responsive layout for my device, so I can find information quickly and efficiently without frustration.
-* As a customer, I want to see the food and drink options, So that I can decide what I’d like to order before I visit the place.
+* As a customer, I want to see the food and drink options, so that I can decide what I’d like to order before I visit the place.
 * As a customer, I want to book a table online using a simple booking inquiry form, so I can easily organise a group visit or a special occasion.
 * As a customer, I need to find the location, contact details, social media, and opening hours clearly and concisely, so I can easily plan my visit or get in touch with the café.
-* As a customer, I want to see high-quality images of the venue and food, so I can decide if it’s the right atmosphere and suits my taste before visiting the place.
+* As a customer, I want to see images of the food and drinks, so I can decide if it’s the right atmosphere and suits my taste before visiting the place.
-* As a customer, I want to access an about section, so I can learn more about the café, the products it offer, and the people behind the business.
+* As a customer, I want to access an about section, so I can learn more about the café, the products it offers, and the people behind the business.

 ## Features
 __Navigartion Bar__ \
-Each page as a consistent and responsive navigation bar that contain a logo on the left and a Menu, About, Our Venue section with a book now button on the right.
-The Navigation bar is sticky which mean that it will follow while scrolling down.
-On small screen those sections will be in a hamburger format
+Each page features a consistent and responsive navigation bar that includes the following sections: Home, Menu, Book Now, Contact, and About.
+The navigation bar is sticky, meaning it remains visible at the top of the screen while the user scrolls down the page.

+On larger screens, the navigation bar has a blurry background effect, giving it a sleek, modern appearance while maintaining readability over page content.

+On smaller screens, the navigation transforms into a hamburger menu.
+When the user clicks the toggle button, a dropdown menu appears with the different sections displayed over a blurry background.
+Each time the toggle is clicked, the menu is also visually highlighted to enhance interactivity and user experience.

 __Landing Page Image and call to action__